getsmap/smap-responsive/README.md

 ###Introduction

 sMap-responsive is a software framework for web maps built with Leaflet and Bootstrap.
 The purpose of the framework is to facilitate creation of maps which supports a range of different browsers and devices (specified in the wiki).

 The framework can be extended with Leaflet controls.
-Leaflet controls are great for extending the functionality, because you can easily pick the goodies from here to any other Leaflet project – in case you want to use your own framework.
+Leaflet controls are great, because you can easily pick the goodies from here and use in any other Leaflet-based framework.

 ###Scope